IamnotTanzania/quizzes/README.md

 **oy**-tr-**u** d-**c**-n-**an**-scma **eat** ...

-*Look for letter combos!*
+*Pay attention to letters in bold.
+You'll realize there are letters scrambled throughout some "words".
+Combine those letters to create an actual word*

-Combine them and you get: OYUCANEAT...
+For this example, combine all the bold letters and you get: OYUCANEAT...

 *Wait, what is Oyu?*

-You sometime have to reorder the letters too!
+You may have to reorder the letters too!
 Oyu --> You.

 So it's: YOUCANEAT...